The following tables can be used to convert liquid and dry measurements for any Amish Friendship Bread recipe.

 |Water||1 cup||8.325 ounces||236 grams|

-The following table is based off of the standard Amish Friendship Bread loaf recipe which has a bake time of 1 hour for two loaves, each in a 9″ x 4″ loaf pan.
+The following table is based on the standard Amish Friendship Bread loaf recipe which has a bake time of 1 hour for two loaves, each in a 9″ x 4″ loaf pan.

 Unless otherwise specified in the recipe, fill ⅔ full and bake at the same temperature.
 In some cases you may have a small amount of batter remaining.
 Remember that the more you put into your oven, especially if the bakeware are different sizes, the more you pull heat in different directions.
 If you take something our early (i.e. a couple mini loaf pans you have baking alongside a Bundt pan), do it quickly as your oven loses heat each time you open that oven door.